aysheikh13/WebScrapper/README.md

-# WebScrapper
+# WebScraper

 ## 1: About
-Scrape's websites for links via extracting and parsing HTML data on HTTPS websites using SLL and TCP/IP
+The WebScraper scrapes websites for links via extracting and parsing HTML data on HTTPS websites using SLL and TCP/IP.
+In doing so, we extract any links that may appear on the site and conduct so in an efficient and timely manner.

 ## 2: Instructions